mikaelsundell/colorpicker/README.md

 The default native display values are the native colors from the display.
 The color values equals a screenshot with the display profile .icc applied.
 Switch between different display profiles to display color values in different color spaces, transformed from the display profile .icc.

+**Picking colors**

+Use Pick icon or `Edit > Pick [P]` to pick colors from any screen and window and each color is stored in the color wheel, use right mouse button or escape to exit picker.
+Use `Aperture`, `Marker size`, `Background opacity` and `Color angle`to adjust the color wheel to your preference.
+To go back and check picked colors use `View > Freeze [F]` and color will be clickable in the color wheel.

 **Color processing in LCMS**

 LCMS is a popular color management system for use in open source projects.
 LCMS closely matches ColorSync, AdobeACE, Reference ICC and other color engines.
 There may be variations, different engines should roughly match.